BRITE-REU/programming-workshops/source/workshops/06_SQL/Solutions to Common Queries.rst

 	order by count(mid) desc
 	limit 10;

-Same two actors in two movies (complete version, note less than instead of not equal in final part of where to avoid reversed duplicates)
+Same two actors in two movies (complete version, note less than (<) instead of not equal (<>) in final part of the where to avoid reversed duplicates)

 .. image:: two.actors.two.movies.png